SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 We have to update our Docker file for `ha` node.
 Replace the `TODO: [Serf] Copy events handler scripts` with appropriate content to:

-  1. Make sure there is directory `/serf-handlers`
+  1. Make sure there is a directory `/serf-handlers`.
-  2. The `member-join` and `member-leave` scripts are placed in this folder
+  2. The `member-join` and `member-leave` scripts are placed in this folder.
-  3. Both of the scripts are executable
+  3. Both of the scripts are executable.

 Stop all your containers to have a fresh state: